 Yes we have the same scenario between our two ponds and I often thought or using the water from the gravel field to keep the big pond full but what would or what could happen to the little pond above?
 I don’t think I want to try it out to see what happens so we’ll leave well enough alone, for now.

-Enjoy the videos from You Tube, I sorted thru them and these have the biggest impacts or they are good quality to see what is going on in the water.
+Enjoy the videos from You Tube, I sorted through them and these have the biggest impacts or they are good quality to see what is going on in the water.
 Plus I would not want to be as close to the action as some of these folks holding camera’s!

 40′ Trees Disappear.